Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Electrical & Ventilation

-New circuits, heated floors, fan upgrades, and lighting relocations may require permits and licensed trade work for inspection readiness.
+New circuits, heated floors, fan upgrades, lighting relocations, and wiring changes may require permits and licensed trade work for inspection readiness.

 Condo / Strata Requirements

-Strata approvals commonly include forms, insurance, work-hour rules, elevator bookings, and deposits, even when city permits are minimal.
+Strata approvals commonly include forms, insurance, work-hour rules, elevator bookings, deposits, and documentation, even when city permits are minimal.

 | Permit Type | When It Typically Applies | Notes |